Reds vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners meet Tyler Stephenson and the Cincinnati Reds at Great American Ball Park on Monday at 4:10 PM ET, in the first game of a three-game series.
+J.P.
+Crawford and Spencer Steer will be among the star attractions when the Seattle Mariners play the Cincinnati Reds on Tuesday at 6:40 PM ET, at Great American Ball Park.

-Oddsmakers list the Mariners as -165 favorites on the moneyline, while giving the underdog Reds +135 moneyline odds.
-The total for the contest is set at 10.5 runs.
+Oddsmakers list the Mariners as -160 favorites on the moneyline, while giving the underdog Reds +135 moneyline odds.
+The over/under is 10 runs for the contest (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.